FAQs

 How will I be identified once I arrive at the airport?

-A uniformed and identified Into Peru representative will be waiting for you at the international terminal reception area where you will be directed to go after collecting your luggage.
+An Into Peru representative will be waiting for you at the international terminal reception area where you will be directed to go after collecting your luggage.
 Our representative will be holding up a sign with your name or the group’s.

 Once we have been contacted by the representative, will we have to show a coupon or voucher?

-No, all you have to do is identify yourself.
+- No, all you have to do is identify yourself.
 Our personnel will have the necessary documents on hand that list the services you have purchased, which helps avoid any uncomfortable situation and streamlines your arrival.

 What type of assistance will I receive upon arrival?

-An Into Peru representative will help you with your luggage, check to see if your entrance papers are in order, and hand you a document pack with a detailed itinerary, luggage tags, and other useful forms.
+An Into Peru representative will help you with your luggage, check to see if your entrance papers are in order, and hand you a document pack with a detailed itinerary, and other useful forms.
 Additionally, our representative will give you a brief introduction of the city, provide a concise summary of the program, and provide useful tips that will make your stay more comfortable.

 Will I need to show a coupon or voucher for each service?